-The Texas General Land Office (GLO) has adopted emergency rules that enable coastal counties and municipalities effected by Hurricane Harvey to expedite the beachfront construction and dune protection permitting process.
+The Texas General Land Office (GLO) has adopted emergency rules that enable coastal counties and municipalities affected by Hurricane Harvey to expedite the beachfront construction and dune protection permitting process.

 In an effort to assist homeowners on the coast with immediate repair and clean-up activities due to damages from Hurricane Harvey, the emergency rules: